 The best part of making a next call is when you call on nothing, and your partner has all the top trump.
 How does it work?
 Why does it work?
 Keep reading, we have the answers here.

 The idea of calling next has been around for as long as the game of euchre itself.
 Even the earliest books on euchre talk about it.
 Still, many people do not understand it.
 There are even those who say it doesn't work.
 Our Euchre Quiz reflected this, as many people missed the question on next.
 It may not work every time.
-However, in the long run, 'next calls' will get you more points and therefore more wins.
+However, in the end, 'next calls' will get you more points and therefore more wins.
 Also, don't forget the times when a next call may stop a lone call and save you two or more points.
 This article will help you understand the how and whys of the next call strategy.
 For those that don't know about next, next is the other suit of the same color.
-For example, if we are talking about hearts, then next would be diamonds.
-So a next call would refer to bid from 1st seat where the person sitting directly to the left of the dealer, calls trump in the other suit of the same color as the card that was turned down.
+For example, if we were talking about hearts, then next would be diamonds.
+Therefore, a next call would refer to bid from first seat where the person sitting directly to the left of the dealer, calls trump in the other suit of the same color as the card turned down.

 Here are some fairly safe times to call next;